From clothing, to toys and gadgets... there are plenty of things that a keen sailor will enjoy, here are just a few ideas to get you started...

 Dishwasher-proof and in some great colours, another way to keep waste out of our oceans.
 Surfers Against Sewage RRP: £12.00.

 You're never too old for a boat in the bath!
-Try the RNLI's shop for some great examples, like Lifeguard Lucy (who is on a PWC) or Rescue Boat Bob.
+Try the RNLI's shops (at local RNLI stations) for some great examples, like Lifeguard Lucy (who is on a PWC) or Rescue Boat Bob.
 Wow Toys also make a great Fire Boat and Police Boat, both of which squirt water, available from many high street retailers.
 Bob RRP: £7.95.
 Lucy RRP: £4.95.

 After more ideas?
-Take a look at 18 Christmas gifts for powerboaters.
+Take a look at Best Christmas gifts for boaters.